SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ##### defaults

-calling Event.preventDefault() or returning false from an on<event> handler prevents the default touchstart, touchmove (FF, Chrome, Edge) have passive: true by default tell the browser that you won't call preventDefault()   3rd option of addEventListener {passive: true}
+calling Event.preventDefault() or returning false from an on‹event› handler prevents the default touchstart, touchmove (FF, Chrome, Edge) have passive: true by default tell the browser that you won't call preventDefault()   3rd option of addEventListener {passive: true}
 Event.defaultPrevent|was a default prevented?